apache/struts-site/source/core-developers/web-xml.md

 This is because Struts 2 serves static content from its jar files, including Dojo JavaScript files (if using S2.0, or the Dojo plugin in S2.1+) and FreeMarker templates for the Struts 2 tags that produce HTML.

-If we change the filter mapping to something else, for example `/*.html`, we must take this in to account and extract the content that would normally be served from the Struts 2 jar files, or some other solution.
+If we change the filter mapping to something else, for example `/*.html`, we must take this into account and extract the content that would normally be served from the Struts 2 jar files, or some other solution.

 Since Struts 2.1.7, you are able to provide a comma separated list of patterns for which when matching against